 Once a referral has been made to the NRM process, police will contact the Salvation Army and/or other local service providers to ensure that appropriate safeguarding arrangements are put in place.

-Updates on any on-going investigation will also need to be provided to the NRM “competent authority” as this may have an effect on the support services available to the victim.
+Updates on any on-going investigation will also need to be provided to the NRM “Single Competent Authority” as this may have an effect on the support services available to the victim.